QuickBooks Blog

 Find grants for tech, cannabis, arts & film, and more.
 Funding ranges from $10,000 to $350,000.
 Visit the Colorado Office of Economic Development and International Trade for details.

-13. Colorado First Southwest Community Fund education programs
+13. Colorado First Southwest Community Fund education program

-The FSWCF Rural Women-Led Business Fund Education program provides women and non-binary founders with the tools and knowledge they need to thrive.
-The Fortaleza Fund Education program, on the other hand, is specifically designed to support immigrant entrepreneurs.
+The FSWCF Rural Women-Led Business Fund Education program provides rural entrepreneurs and business founders with the tools and knowledge they need, including grants and low-interest loans.

 14. Florida Prospera Business Grants